openlibraryenvironment/gokb-info/docs/documentation/guidelines-for-package-names.en.md

 # Guidelines for package names

-Package names in GOKb should be unique and distinguishable from other package names.
+Package names in GOKB should be unique and distinguishable from other package names.
 For this purpose, the naming scheme is based on the KBART file naming scheme.

 The package name should contain: